 Izembek National Wildlife Refuge

-At 417,533 acres Izembek National Wildlife Refuge at the southern tip of the Alaska Peninsula is the smallest
+At 310,000 acres, Izembek National Wildlife Refuge at the southern tip of the Alaska Peninsula in Southwest Alaska is the smallest wildlife refuge in the state.
+This diverse wilderness protects a wide variety of fish and wildlife species and their habitats.

 Brown bears make their summer home along salmon-rich streams throughout the refuge.
 The steep slopes of the Joshua Green River Valley provide world-renowned brown bear habitat.
 When the salmon are running, brown-bear densities in the refuge can be among Alaska's highest: as many as six bears per mile along some streams.
 Caribou migrate to the refuge each fall and early winter from calving grounds to the north.
 Wolves follow the caribou.
-Seals, sea lions and sea otters inhabit nearby coastal waters and lagoons.
-Killer, grey and minke whales can be seen as they migrate along the shoreline.
-Salmon begin arriving in mid-summer.
+Seals, sea lions, and sea otters inhabit nearby coastal waters and lagoons.
+Orcas, grey whales, and minke whales can be seen as they migrate along the shoreline.